 Risk Factors for Opioid Addiction

-Researchers believe a combination of environmental, genetic, and developmental factors influence your risks for opioid addiction.
-The more risk factors you have, the greater the likelihood that taking opioids could lead to a SUD.5,7
+Researchers believe a combination of environmental, genetic, and developmental factors influence your risks for opioid use disorder.
+The more risk factors you have, the greater the likelihood that taking opioids could lead to a SUD.

 - Biology